 After the NDA submission is accepted for filing, the FDA reviews the NDA to determine, among other things, whether the proposed product is safe and effective for its intended use, and whether the product is being manufactured in accordance with cGMP to assure and preserve the product's identity, strength, quality and purity.
 Before approving an NDA, the FDA will conduct a pre-approval inspection of the manufacturing facilities for the new product to determine whether they comply with cGMPs.
 The FDA will not approve the product unless it determines that the manufacturing processes and facilities are in compliance with CGMP requirements and adequate to assure consistent production of the product within required specifications.
 In addition, before approving an NDA, the FDA may also audit data from clinical trials to ensure compliance with GCP requirements.
 Additionally, the FDA may refer applications for novel drug products or drug products which present difficult questions of safety or efficacy to an advisory committee, typically a panel that includes clinicians and other experts, for review, evaluation and a recommendation as to whether the application should be approved and under what conditions.
-The FDA is not bound by the recommendations of an advisory committee, but it considers such recommendations carefully when making decisions.
-The FDA will likely re-analyze the clinical trial data, which could result in extensive discussions between the FDA and the applicant during the review process.
+The FDA is not bound by the recommendations of an advisory committee, by the clinical trial data, which could result in extensive discussions between the FDA and the applicant during the review process.
 The review and evaluation of an NDA by the FDA is extensive and time consuming and may take longer than originally planned to complete, and we may not receive a timely approval, if at all.